pknepper1/Shopping-List/README.md

 If you don't trust downGit, you may download this repository to your local pc, then pick any file transfer method to move the Shopping-List.apk  file to your android device.

+Run the .apk package on your android device to install.
+You may need to enable "Install from unknown apps" (Android 8.0 or higher) or "Install from unknown sources" (Android 7.1.1 or lower) within your device settings.

 ### Usage:
 Begin by adding all items to your shopping list in the "Items" column of the table.
 New rows for items will automatically be added as text boxes are filled.